brigadecore/brigade/docs/content/intro/quickstart.md

     brig project create --file project.yaml
     ```

-1. List the defined projects to see our new project "first-payload":
+1. List the defined projects with `brig project list` and verify that you see your new project:

     ```console
     $ brig project list